-Robert Niclas’ passion for artisan woodworking started when he was quite young.
-He was inspired by many artists and craftsmen including his grandmother who taught piano and created sculptures.
-His father was also an artist and photographer.
-Due to his father being employed with an oil company his family moved often, exposing Robert to a great variety of art forms.
-Moving often took him to the Middle East, Europe, and around the Western States.
+Robert Niclas passion for artisan woodworking started when he was quite young.
+His father was an artist, musician and photographer.
+Due to his father being employed with an oil company, his family moved often, exposing Robert to a great variety of art forms from the Middle East, Europe, and around the Western States.
 After school he was in the Navy where he traveled around the Far East.
-Wherever he was, he enjoyed looking at the woodworking that others created.

-Robert met his wife who is from New Zealand while they were both living in Sweden.
-After he and his wife were married they moved to New Zealand where Robert did an apprenticeship in furniture making.
-He worked in all fields of wood work, building and renovating houses, making furniture, wood carving and boat building.
-Their first four children were born in New Zealand and the last two here in the States.
+Robert met his New Zealand wife while they were living in Sweden.
+After marring they moved to New Zealand where Robert Attended Carrington Polytechnic completing the Trade Certificate and Advanced Trade Certificate in Furniture Making.
+He continued to work in all fields of wood work, building and renovation houses, creating furniture, wood carving, wood turning and boat building.

 For the past 30 years Robert has been working on luxury yachts, making custom designed interiors and furniture, and this experience transfers to many of the pieces he makes in his own shop.
 Robert derives great joy from creating canoes, kayaks and rowboats as well.